Thursday, Nov 19, 2026

 Oncology afternoon

-14:20-14:40 Ovarian tissue transplantation in acute leukemia: balancing the risk of relapse and the hope of parenthood
+14:20-14:40 Ovarian tissue transplantation in acute leukemia: balancing the risk of relapses and the hope of parenthood Florian Chevillon, France 14:20-14:40 Transplantation of adult frozen/thawed testicular tissue as a model to develop a method for fertility restoration Claus Yding Andersen, Denmark

 15:00-15:15 Q&A 15:00-15:15 Q&A